amirhosseinyavari021/CCG/README.md

 ---

-### Q7: Does CMDGEN work on Windows, macOS, and Linux?
+### Q7: Does AY-CMDGEN work on Windows, macOS, and Linux?
 Yes!
 CMDGEN is **cross-platform** and supports:
 - **Windows** (PowerShell, CMD)
 - **macOS** (Bash, Zsh)